RichardFoo/Trinket-USB-Keyboard/README.md

   the device when you need to use the physical keyboard; this terminates the button-down event.

-- When in use, it'd be handy if the CIRCUITPY USB drive didn't auto-mount (because Windows 10 auto-opens a File Explorer window).
+- When in use, it'd be handy if the CIRCUITPY flash drive didn't auto-mount (because Windows 10 auto-opens a File Explorer window).
 I suspect there's a way to control this via the bootloader's boot.py file, but I don't find any documentation on it in CircuitPython.
   [This](https://github.com/adafruit/circuitpython/issues/1015) makes me believe the